emqx/cloud-docs/en_US/deployments/monitors.md

 | Shared subscriptions    | The total number of shared subscriptions.<br>For knowledge about shared subscriptions, see [Shared subscription - MQTT 5.0 new features](https://www.emqx.com/en/blog/introduction-to-mqtt5-protocol-shared-subscription). |

 ::: tip
 The number of subscriptions is calculated per client.
-If two different clients subscribe to the same topic, it is counted as 2 subscriptions.
+If two clients subscribe to the same topic, they will be counted as 2 subscriptions.
 :::

 ## Clients